clopso/tweetext/README.md

+# July 2023 - Recent changes in the Twitter platform now require a login to view tweets, causing this tool to malfunction

 # Tweetext: Find old tweets with the Wayback Machine

 Want to find old tweets and don't know how?
 You found the solution!